5upernova-heng/EventManager-Frontend/README.md

    1. Call route searching after remind

 More:
-- Login page should not be scrollable;
-- A beautiful background;
 - Sort location selector by alphabet
 - 404 Page && Can't not access page by pathname directly
 - Group Page